yaksh1010/ARFit/README.md

 ## Contributing

 We welcome contributions from the community!
-To contribute to the Fitness App:
+To contribute to the ARFit:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.